Dillinger (1973 film): Plot

 It is during this time that Purvis has begun his purge of the gangsters, hunting down and killing Underhill and Klutas and capturing Kelly.
 He's unable to move against Dillinger and the others as they have not violated federal laws yet.
 While lying low in Arizona with the rest of the gang, Dillinger is captured by the local authorities and transported to Crown Point, Indiana.
 While imprisoned there, Dillinger makes a daring escape after carving a bar of soap into the shape of a gun and fooling the guards into releasing him.
 It is during this escape that Dillinger finally commits a federal crime, driving a stolen car across state lines.

 He takes a fellow prisoner Reed Youngblood with him, and they eventually meet back up with the gang, including new members Nelson and Floyd.
 They start a crime spree across the Midwest to the chagrin of Purvis, angry and jealous of how the media romanticizes their exploits.
 The gang's luck runs out following a bank robbery in Mason City, Iowa, which leads to a violent shootout ending in Youngblood's death and the wounding of another member.
 While staying at the Little Bohemia lodge in Wisconsin following the heist, Purvis leads a team of FBI agents on a raid of the lodge, costing numerous agents' lives and sending the gang scattering again.
 During this chaos, Pierpont, Nelson, Van Meter, and Floyd are all hunted down by either federal agents or local vigilantes and summarily killed.

 While hiding in Chicago, Dillinger makes the acquaintance of a brothel owner, Anna Sage.
 Purvis, sensing an opportunity, offers to protect Sage from being deported if she'll help finger Dillinger.
-While attending the gangster film Manhattan Melodrama at the Biograph Theater, Purvis and his men get into position to capture Dillinger as he, Sage, and a female acquaintance exit the theater.
+While attending the gangster film Manhattan Melodrama at the Biograph Theater, Purvis and his men get into position to capture Dillinger as he, Sage the "Woman in Red", and a female acquaintance exit the theater.
 At the last minute, Purvis instead goads Dillinger into going for his gun and then shoots the gangster down in the alleyway.

 In the epilogue, it is revealed that Sage was eventually deported back to Romania despite Purvis' promise, Purvis eventually committed suicide after retiring from the FBI, Frechette ended up dying penniless, and Dillinger's likeness is now used for the FBI's targets during shooting practice.